Return of Title IV Funds

 Some of the CGES courses are offered in sessions; therefore, Returns to Title IV for those courses have special calculation considerations.
 A course offered in sessions does not last the entire semester, but just for a portion of the semester.
 These are sometimes referred to as 8-week courses or 4-week courses (there may be others, also).
 For CGES, the semester is the payment period or period of enrollment.
 For example, there may be two 8-week sessions in a payment period or period of enrollment which would make up the entire 16-week semester.
 For all courses offered in sessions, a student is a withdrawal for Title IV purposes if the student ceases attendance at any point prior to completing the planned enrollment for the semester, unless the school obtains written confirmation from the student at the time of the withdrawal that he or she will attend another session that begins later in the same semester (period of enrollment).

 If a student is enrolled in sequential sessions in a semester and ceases enrollment in the second session of classes prior to the last day of the first session, the student's period of enrollment is shortened to less than the semester and would only consist of the first session.
-However, if a student ceases enrollment in the second session of classes the last day of the first session or after, the student is considered to have withdrawn from the entire semester (both the first and second session), and returns to Title IV will be calculated.
+However, if a student ceases enrollment in the second session of classes after the last day of the first session, the student is considered to have withdrawn from the entire semester (both the first and second session), and returns to Title IV will be calculated.

 Office of Financial Assistance